nib-docs/frontend/README.md

 # Frontend

-This document will guide you through the methodologies, tools and frameworks used for Frontend Development at nib.
+A guide you through the methodologies, tools and frameworks used for Frontend Development at nib.

 ## Overview